ASDL Science, Technology, and Engineering Pipeline (STEP) Program

 WAM-V AUVSI recently donated a WAM-V to the lab, and these students are getting it put together and working, including developing an Arduino control setup for the motors.

-Students interested in applying to the STEP program should submit an File:ASDL STEP Application Form.pdf to ruth.pimentel (at) aerospace.gatech.edu.
+Students interested in applying to the STEP program can fill out an online application form here.